 Civil justice system

-Division I of the Supreme Court (Sala I del Tribunal Supremo), the civil and criminal division of the autonomous communities’ high courts (la Sala de lo Civil y Penal del Tribunal Superior de Justicia), the civil divisions of the provincial courts (las Secciones Civiles de las Audiencias Provinciales), the courts of first instance (los Juzgados de Primera Instancia), the justice of the peace courts (los Juzgados de Paz) and certain specialist courts (family courts (Juzgados de Familia), commercial courts (Juzgados Mercantiles), community trademark courts (Juzgados de Marca Comunitaria), courts dealing with violence against women (Juzgados de Violencia sobre la Mujer)) all have jurisdiction in the civil justice system.
+The First Chamber of the Supreme Court (Sala I del Tribunal Supremo), the chamber for civil and criminal matters of the high courts of justice (Sala de lo Civil y Penal de los Tribunales Superiores de Justicia), the civil sections of the provincial courts (Secciones Civiles de las Audiencias Provinciales), the courts of first instance (Juzgados de Primera Instancia), magistrates courts and certain specialist courts (family courts (Juzgados de Familia), commercial courts, community trademark courts (Juzgados de Marca Comunitaria), courts for dealing with violence against women) all have jurisdiction in the civil justice system.

 Criminal justice system

-Division 2 of the Supreme Court (la Sala 2ª del Tribunal del Supremo), the Criminal Division of the National Court (la Sala de lo Penal de la Audiencia Nacional), the civil and criminal civision of the autonomous communities’ high courts (la Sala Civil y Penal de los Tribunales Superiores de Justicia), the criminal sections of the provincial courts (las Secciones Penales de la Audiencias Provinciales), the criminal courts (los Juzgados de lo Penal), the investigating courts (los Juzgados de Instrucción), the juvenile courts (Juzgados de Menores), the courts responsible for the welfare and supervision of prisoners (Juzgados de Vigilancia Penitenciaria), the courts dealing with violence against women (Juzgados de Violencia contra la Mujer) and the justice of the peace courts (Juzgados de Paz) all have jurisdiction in the criminal justice system.
+The Second Chamber of the Supreme Court (Sala 2ª del Tribunal Supremo), the Chamber for Criminal Matters of the National High Court (Sala de lo Penal de la Audiencia Nacional), the chamber for civil and criminal matters of the high courts of justice (Sala de lo Civil y Penal de los Tribunales Superiores de Justicia), the criminal sections of the provincial courts (Secciones Penales de las Audiencias Provinciales), the criminal courts, the local criminal courts (Juzgados de Instrucción), the juvenile courts, the courts with special duties in the matter of criminal sentences, the courts for dealing with violence against women and magistrates courts all have jurisdiction in the criminal justice system.

-Juvenile courts, courts responsible for the welfare and supervision of prisoners and courts dealing with violence against women are examined in detail in the factsheet on specialised courts in Spain.
+Juvenile courts, courts with special duties in the matter of criminal sentences and courts for dealing with violence against women are examined in detail in the factsheet on specialised courts in Spain.

 Administrative justice system

-The courts with jurisdiction in the administrative justice system are Division 3 of the Supreme Court (Sala 3ª del Tribunal Supremo), the Administrative Division of the National Court (Sala Contencioso-Administrativa de la Audiencia Nacional), the administrative division of the autonomous communities’ high courts (la Sala Contencioso-Administrativa de los Tribunales Superiores de Justicia) and the administrative courts (los Juzgados de lo Contencioso Administrativo).
+The courts with jurisdiction in the administrative justice system are the Third Chamber of the Supreme Court (Sala 3ª del Tribunal Supremo), the Chamber for Contentious Administrative Proceedings of the National High Court (Sala de lo Contencioso-Administrativo de la Audiencia Nacional), the chamber for contentious administrative proceedings of the high courts of justice (Sala de lo Contencioso-Administrativo de los Tribunales Superiores de Justicia), the central courts for contentious administrative proceedings and the courts for contentious administrative proceedings.

-The labour justice system is made up of Division 4 of the Supreme Court (la Sala 4ª del Tribunal Supremo), the Labour Division of the National High Court (la Sala de lo Social de la Audiencia Nacional), the labour division of the autonomous communities’ high courts (la Sala de lo Social de los Tribunales Superiores de Justicia) and the labour tribunals.
+The social and labour justice system is made up of the Fourth Chamber of the Supreme Court (Sala 4ª del Tribunal Supremo), the Chamber for Labour Matters of the National High Court (Sala de lo Social de la Audiencia Nacional), the chamber for labour matters of the high courts of justice (Sala de lo Social de los Tribunales Superiores de Justicia) and the social courts.

-The jurisdiction of all of the above-mentioned courts is laid down in the Organic Law on the Judiciary.
+The jurisdictions of all the above-mentioned courts are laid down in the Organic Law on the Judiciary.